Dr. Adriel Hilton

 Dr. Palmer is on the editorial boards of the Journal of College Student Development, Journal of Negro Education, Journal of African American Males in Education, ASHE Monograph Series, and Spectrum: A Journal on Black Men.
 He also serves as an occasional reviewer for a variety of journals in higher education.
 Dr. Palmer earned his Ph.D. in Higher Education Administration from Morgan State University in 2007, M.S. in Counseling with an emphasis on Higher Education at West Chester University of Pennsylvania in 2003, and B.S. in History at Shippensburg University of Pennsylvania in 2001.

 Dr. Jamal Watson is an award winning writer and lecturer.
 He is the author of the forthcoming book The Evolution of Al Sharpton: The Provocative Politics of the People’s Preacher, a biography about the civil rights leader and MSNBC host.

-Watson is currently executive editor for Diverse: Issues in Higher Education, the country’s leading periodical that focuses on minorities and diversity related issues in higher education.
+Watson is currently Editor-at-Large for Diverse: Issues in Higher Education, the country’s leading periodical that focuses on minorities and diversity related issues in higher education.
 His writings have also appeared in a variety of publications including The Baltimore Sun, The New York Sun, USA Today, and The Washington City Paper.
 He is a Lecturer at the University of Massachusetts, Amherst where he teaches a variety of writing and history courses.

 A Philadelphia native, Watson earned his bachelor’s degree in English and Theology from Georgetown University, a masters degree from the Graduate School of Journalism at Columbia University, a masters degree in higher education from the University of Delaware, and a masters and doctoral degree in Afro-American Studies from the University of Massachusetts, Amherst.